 Overnight stay at your hotel in Paro.

-The Tiger’s Nest Monastery also known locally as Paro Taktasang or Taktsang Palphug, is a mystical place sitting on the edge of a high cliff surrounded by mist.
+The Tiger’s Nest Monastery, also known locally as Paro Taktsang or Taktsang Palphug, is a mystical place sitting on the edge of a high cliff surrounded by mist.
 As per the mythical belief, Guru Rimpoche/Padmasambhava flew on the back of a tigress and identified the caves of the monastery as a place of solitude.
-It is believed that he then meditated for 3 months in this monastery.
-Padmasambhava is known to be the mystical tantric who introduced Buddhism to Bhutan.
+It is believed that he then meditated for three months in this monastery.
+Padmasambhava is known to be the mystical tantric that introduced Buddhism to Bhutan.
 The monastery was built in 1684 by the Penlop of Paro and has since become a place of worship for Buddhist pilgrims.
 After the one-of-a-kind experience, you will head back to your hotel at Paro for an overnight stay.

 Today is the start of your trekking days.
 After having breakfast, you will head towards Drukgyal Dzong.
 It is a Buddhist monastery in the upper part of Paro, now an ancient ruin (Please delete this sentence).
 You will walk along the Pachu River then along the rice terrace and millet fields.
 Along the route, you will pass through small villages with traditional houses.
 After Mitsizamp, the farms eventually disappear into the trail that leads through high trees towards Zakhapang after a steady ascend.